Amazon Q Developer FAQs

 For VS Code or JetBrains, install the Amazon Q IDE extension through the respective extension or plugin marketplace.
 For Visual Studio, install the AWS Toolkit with Amazon Q extension.
 Then, authenticate with AWS Builder ID or AWS IAM Identity Center.
 After authenticating, Amazon Q Developer can be found in the activity bar in VS Code or the tool window anchored in the top right in JetBrains.
 For more help getting started with Amazon Q Developer, see Getting started with Amazon Q Developer.

 Relevant information about programming languages, frameworks, and tools being used for your tasks can greatly aid in obtaining accurate responses.
 Breaking down complex problems into smaller components helps in receiving more targeted assistance for the individual components.
 If an answer is unclear, you are encouraged to request clarifications from Amazon Q Developer.
 Please also consider experimenting and iterating on your questions and prompts, as programming often involves trying different approaches.
-With the Amazon Q Developer customization capability (preview), you can customize Amazon Q Developer to generate more relevant inline code recommendations by making it aware of your internal libraries, APIs, best practices, and architectural patterns.
+With the Amazon Q Developer customization capability, you can customize Amazon Q Developer to generate more relevant inline code recommendations by making it aware of your internal libraries, APIs, best practices, and architectural patterns.

 Amazon Q Developer uses the following contextual information while answering questions: 1.
 Current conversational context, like questions asked and answers and code generated in the conversation panel.
 2. The IDE context, including the selected code line, snippet, or functions in the file, as well as the filename and the repository that the developers are currently working on.

-With the Amazon Q Developer Agent for software development, you can go from a natural language prompt to an application feature with interactive step-by-step instructions right from your IDE or with Amazon CodeCatalyst.
+With the Amazon Q Developer agents for software development, you can go from a natural language prompt to an application feature with interactive step-by-step instructions right from your IDE with GitLab Duo with Amazon Q (preview) or with Amazon CodeCatalyst.
 Amazon Q Developer understands your workspace structure and breaks down your prompt into logical implementation steps, which can include generating application code, tests, API integrations, and more.
 You can collaborate with Amazon Q Developer to review and iterate on the implementation.
-When ready, you can ask Amazon Q Developer Agent for software development to implement each step.
+When ready, you can ask Amazon Q Developer to implement each step.
+The Amazon Q Developer agent for software development can now also perform code reviews, automatically providing comments on merge requests, flagging suspicious code patterns, and even assessing deployment risk.
+And with in-depth knowledge of your project, Amazon Q Developer agents can help generate unit tests across your code base or document your code by automatically generating readme files and data-flow diagrams.

 AWS provides developers with services such as AWS Identity and Access Management Access Analyzer, Amazon Virtual Private Cloud (Amazon VPC) Network Access Analyzer, and Amazon CodeGuru to help verify code and configuration security.
 CodeCatalyst automatically creates deployment pipelines that use these tools to help validate that code changes are tested and safe to deploy.